-- as shapes: Circle, LwPolyline (must be closed), Polyline (must be either closed or polyface mesh) and Insert. - as graph segments: Line, Arc, Circle, Polyline, LwPolyline and Insert.
+- Shapes-Circle, LwPolyline (must be closed), Polyline (must be either closed or polyface mesh), and Insert - Graph segments-Line, Arc, Circle, Polyline, LwPolyline, and Insert

-The importer allows you to browse layers and individual entities contained in the DXF file.
-One can select the entities to import by using drag and drop.
+DXF import allows you to browse layers and individual entities contained in the .dxf file.
+You can select the entities to import by dragging them.

-DXF import has the following options:
+For DXF import, the following options are available:

-File Press Browse to open a dialog to select a .dxf file to import.
+Option Description File Click Browse to open a dialog box and select a .dxf file to import.
 After opening a file, the DXF entities are automatically classified as graph segment or shape and moved to the containers on the right.
-Offset In the x- and y- offset fields, one can specify an offset in order to translate the data before importing.
+Offset In the x- and y- offset fields, you can specify an offset to translate the data before importing.
 This can be useful to center the imported data and to avoid floating point precision problems.
-By pressing the Center button, the offset of the selected DXF entities is automatically computed.
-Note: When changing the set of objects in the entity listings, the offset may also change.
-Therefore, it may be necessary to press Center again.
-Scale A scale factor that is applied to the selected entities.
-Entity Listings In the container on the left side all entities contained in the DXF file are listed.
-Entities that can be imported as shapes can be moved to the container bottom right.
+Click the Center button to automatically compute the offset of the selected DXF entities.
+Scale Scale is the size factor that is applied to the selected entities.
+Entity Listings In the container on the left, all entities contained in the .dxf file are listed.
+Entities that can be imported as shapes can be moved to the container at the lower right.
 All entities in this container are imported as shapes.
-Entities can be moved between and inside containers by using drag and drop.
-Note: Each entity is marked with an icon on the left side, indicating if this entity can be imported as graph segment, shape, or both. • 💱 Graph only • 🗶 Shape only ・ 留Graph or shape Entity cannot be imported To delete entities on the right side press Del .
+Entities can be moved between and inside containers by dragging them.
+Note: Each entity is marked with an icon on the left indicating whether it can be imported as a graph segment, shape, or both. • Graph only 注 • Graph or shape 鄑 • Entity cannot be imported ▲ To delete entities on the right, click Del .